Federal habeas corpus petition for immigration detention by Gozel Law Firm.

 When a habeas petition is filed, the Federal Court typically reviews the detention through three criteria:

-Statutory Authority: Does the government have the legal right to continue holding you under the specific detention statutes?
+Statutory Authority: Does the government have the legal right to continue holding your loved one under the specific detention statutes?

-Bond Eligibility: Is your detention incorrectly labeled as "mandatory" to deny you a day in court?
+Bond Eligibility: Is their detention incorrectly labeled as "mandatory" to deny them a day in court?

-Due Process: Has the duration of your custody become punitive or "unreasonable" under the U.S. Constitution?
+Due Process: Has the duration of their custody become punitive or "unreasonable" under the U.S. Constitution?

 We represent "arriving aliens" and those entering at the border who are told they have no right to a bond hearing.
-We challenge the government's claim that your detention is mandatory and non-reviewable.
+We challenge the government's claim that their detention is mandatory and non-reviewable.

 Note: You do not have to wait 6 months to file this type of habeas petition, we can act as soon as a bond hearing is denied for lack of jurisdiction.

 We advocate for those held for more than 6 months, particularly when removal is not "reasonably foreseeable."
-If ICE cannot deport you—due to country conditions or lack of travel documents—we argue that your continued detention is a violation of due process.
+If ICE cannot deport them—due to country conditions or lack of travel documents—we argue that their continued detention is a violation of due process.

 See also: Zadvydas v.
 Davis.

 For clients recently detained in jurisdictions with favorable federal precedents (such as NY or NJ), we act immediately to file habeas petitions.
-This strategic move aims to prevent ICE from transferring you to remote detention centers in other states, keeping your case before liberal federal judges who are more likely to order your release.
+This strategic move aims to prevent ICE from transferring your loved one to remote detention centers in other states, keeping the case before favorable federal judges who are more likely to order their release.

 Federal litigation is a highly structured and fast-paced process.
 Unlike the immigration court system, which can stay stagnant for months, a Habeas Corpus filing triggers a mandatory response from the government.
-We act quickly to ensure your case moves before the government has a chance to transfer you to a remote facility.
+We act quickly to ensure the case moves before the government has a chance to transfer your loved one to a remote facility.

-We begin by reviewing the specific legal basis of your detention (Section 1225 vs. 1226).
-We analyze whether you are being held under a "mandatory" classification and determine if the Immigration Judge has incorrectly denied you a bond hearing due to a "lack of jurisdiction."
+We begin by reviewing the specific legal basis of the detention (Section 1225 vs. 1226).
+We analyze whether your loved one is being held under a "mandatory" classification and determine if the Immigration Judge has incorrectly denied them a bond hearing due to a "lack of jurisdiction."

 In most cases, we do not wait for a BIA appeal.
-Under the "futility exception," we argue that seeking further relief from the immigration agency is useless because their policies are already set against you.
-This allows us to bring your case directly to a Federal District Court Judge immediately.
+Under the "futility exception," we argue that seeking further relief from the immigration agency is useless because their policies are already set against the detainee.
+This allows us to bring the case directly to a Federal District Court Judge immediately.

 After reviewing our petition, the Federal Judge can issue several types of relief:

-Direct Release: Ordering ICE to release you from custody immediately.
+Direct Release: Ordering ICE to release the individual from custody immediately.

 Ordered Bond Hearing: Compelling the Immigration Court to conduct a bond hearing within a strict timeframe (often 10 to 14 days).

-Review of Detention: Requiring the government to prove that you are a flight risk or a danger to the community—rather than just holding you indefinitely.
+Review of Detention: Requiring the government to prove that the detainee is a flight risk or a danger to the community—rather than just holding them indefinitely.

-Due to the current uncertainties in the immigration system, it is vital to be prepared for ICE appointments or interviews.
+Due to the current uncertainties in the immigration system, it is vital for families to be prepared for ICE appointments or interviews.
 In the event of an arrest, the government's most common tactic is to quickly transfer the individual to a remote facility in another state.
-Applying to Federal Court before this transfer occurs ensures your case remains in local and fairer courts.
+Applying to Federal Court before this transfer occurs ensures the case remains in local and fairer courts.

 Speed is the most important factor in these cases.
-Having a copy of the following four essential documents in your attorney's possession before detention occurs reduces our response time from days to hours:
+Having a copy of the following four essential documents in the attorney's possession before a loved one is detained reduces our response time from days to hours:

 Having these documents ready in our system allows us to file a Habeas Corpus petition without delay if an arrest occurs.
-Thanks to this proactive approach, while ICE attempts to transfer you to another state, we can request the Federal Judge to halt the transfer or order your immediate release.
+Thanks to this proactive approach, while ICE attempts to transfer your loved one to another state, we can request the Federal Judge to halt the transfer or order their immediate release.

-Federal Court Authority: By bringing your case before independent Article III judges, we bypass the restrictive policies of the immigration agencies.
+Federal Court Authority: By bringing the case before independent Article III judges, we bypass the restrictive policies of the immigration agencies.

 High Success Rate: In jurisdictions like NY, NJ, and Maryland, we have secured bond hearings and releases for clients who were told they had no legal options.

 Speed & Proximity: We understand that every hour in detention is an hour too long.
-Our team is structured to file emergency petitions within 24-48 hours of receiving your documents to prevent transfers and secure your rights.
+Our team is structured to file emergency petitions within 24-48 hours of receiving the necessary documents to prevent transfers and secure a loved one's rights.

-If you or a loved one is currently in ICE custody, or if you have an upcoming ICE check-in and fear detention, do not wait.
+If a loved one is currently in ICE custody, or if there is an upcoming ICE check-in and the family fears detention, do not wait.
 Legal remedies exist to challenge administrative overreach.

 WhatsApp (Emergency): +1-862-799-2200